 Small Business Retirement Plans in Columbus, OH | Correct Capital

-Owning a small business involves a mountain of moving parts and tasks to ensure things run smoothly — setting up and maintaining a small business retirement plan doesn't have to be one of them.
-Correct Capital currently manages over 37 plans in both small and large companies, and represents over $212 million in total plan assets* nationwide.
+Owning a small business involves a mountain of daily, monthly, and annual tasks to ensure things run smoothly — setting up and maintaining a small business retirement plan doesn't have to be one of them.
+Correct Capital currently manages over 37 plans in both small and large companies, and represents over $212 million in total plan assets* across the United States.
 To set up a retirement plan for your small business, or learn what other services we offer to business owners, call Correct Capital today at 314-930-401K or contact us through our website.

 *as of March 2024